RaydenSec/IT-Notes/activedirectory-lab-notes.md

 Create a new forest since first DC, specify domain

-Turn Server to AD server -> NAT (so private network devices can talk to outside through DC) -> DHCP on DC, so devices connected can be auto assigned IP
+Turn Server to AD server -> NAT (can forward traffic from devices in this private network devices to internet) -> DHCP on DC, so devices connected can be auto assigned IP